 Are your Kidneys Healthy?

-Kidneys are called “Silent organs” because they keep working without showing any negative signs in blood tests until they lose almost 90% of the function.
-There are two main types of kidney problems: Tight, contracted kidneys: This condition restricts free flow of blood; caused used by excess sodium, animal foods, salty foods (cheese, canned tuna etc), baked food and can be exacerbated by a stressful busy lifestyle.
+There are two main types of kidney problems.
+Tight, contracted kidneys: This condition restricts free flow of blood; caused used by excess sodium, animal foods, salty foods (cheese, canned tuna etc), baked food and can be exacerbated by a stressful busy lifestyle.
 Symptoms include insomnia, grinding teeth, night urination, coldness, sleep walking, excess sex drive at night.
 Swollen, loose kidneys: Caused by excess liquid, fruits, juice, alcohol, stimulants (caffeine etc.), inactive lifestyle.
 Symptoms include chronic back pain, snoring, coldness, insomnia, fear (emotion).

 - Excessive urination (3 to 5 times per day is normal), frequent urination after going to bed (leads to excess elimination of minerals from the body.

 - Chronic low back pain (that’s where kidneys are located)

 - Swollen feet, puffiness in the body or edema (symptoms of water retention)

 - Frequent infections (athlete foot, candida, yeast infection, colds/ flu,ear infection, etc) (these are all signs of acidic bodily conditions)